RBlanchet/D2.ProtocolBuilder/README.md

 ## Extract Files ##
 First you need to extract some AS files (around 1500) from the dofus Invoker on your computer

-Extract file from dofus invoker :
+Extract files from dofus invoker :
 ```sh
 npm run-script extract || node index.js -c "extract"
 ```